fengxia41103/myblog/content/thoughts/innovation.md

 to legitimize its ignorance &mdash; "Hey look, IT guy, I hired you because I don't know IT...".

+So how to fix this?
 Stop using the word "IT"!
 It's an enormous topic under this umbrella that each consists of a technology that can be extremely challenging.
 If you are an IT guy, do you know `database`? how about `nosql`? and deployment? and performance tuning? clustering? modeling?  driver?... and network? server? storage? virtualization?...
 So to make things straight, <span class="myhighlight">stop IT me</span>.
 Let IT's voice be part of the contribution, not just a downstream magic pod that will turn idea into reality.
+Let everyone be <span class="myhighlight">practical</span> and <span class="myhighlight">specific</span> in term of their domain &mdash; yes I know something about Python and Django web framework; no, I don't know much about database, networking and storage.
+Same goes for HR, for business analyst, for product owner, for investor, and for everone who takes innovation seriously.

 # Disruptive, not